 Trackers and sensors also help professionals intervene early in emergencies.
 Fall monitors are already widely in use by many older people living alone or in care.
 This is leading to substantial improvements in the quality of life and health outcomes of people vulnerable to falls.

-AR can give surgeons unprecedented access into the inner workings of a person’s body, making complex surgeries safer to perform.
+AR can give surgeons unprecedented access to the inner workings of a person’s body, making complex surgeries safer to perform.
 By helping a practitioner to synthesise multiple pieces of information at once, AR can reduce the scope for miscommunication and mistakes.

-3. Better medical records
+5. Better medical records

-However, the privacy and security of some big data eHealth measures are still up for debate.
-Some medical professionals have voiced their concerns with the Australian Government’s MyHealth database, which they say does not do enough to protect patients against warrantless access to their personal data by police and commercial third parties.
+However, the privacy and security of some eHealth measures are still up for debate.
+Some industry professionals have voiced their concerns with the Australian Government’s MyHealth database, which they say does not do enough to protect patients against warrantless access to their personal data by police and commercial third parties.
 New bipartisan encryption laws may also jeopardise the safety of Australian data.
 So, while these systems have exciting potential, the way they are rolled out could have huge ramifications.
 Often, as we have seen throughout history, it’s been nurses who have been on the front line advocating for the safety and autonomy of patients.

-4. More effective scheduling and staffing
+6. More effective scheduling and staffing

 Hospitals can be chaotic environments, but digital technology can help nurses organise their shifts and patient interactions more strategically.
 Programs like those created by GE Healthcare Centricity, Cerner Clairvia and registered nurse Joe Cavillo, are tailored to meet the specific challenges of scheduling nurses in 24-hour, high-pressure environments.
 Some of these programs can even be used on a smartphone.
 They allow nurse managers to organise shifts in effective, efficient ways, and give nurses easy communication channels to share their needs and preferences.

-5. Genome sequencing
+7. Genome sequencing

 3D printers are revolutionising healthcare.
 They’re already being used to create prosthetics at a higher quality and cheaper price than was previously imaginable.

-7. Quicker drug development
+9. Faster drug development

-Learn more about online postgraduate courses.
-Get in touch with our Enrolment team on 1300 535 919.
+Get in touch with our Enrolment team on 1300 535 919